chiche-ds/30-Day-Terraform-challenge-/Day7/README.md

    - **Goal**: Successfully configure isolated environments using both Workspaces and file layout methods.
 Understand the differences and when to use each approach.

 ### 4. **Bonus Hands-On Project**
    - **Goal**: Configure remote state storage using AWS S3 or an equivalent service in another cloud provider.
-Lock the state file to prevent conflicts and observe the behavior in a team environment.
+Lock the state file to prevent conflicts and observe the behaviour in a team environment.
    - **Steps**: Set up remote state storage and state locking across your isolated environments.
 Test how state locking works when multiple users try to update the infrastructure simultaneously.

 ### 5. **Blog Post**